enterthematrix/streamsets-k8s/k8s_sdc_gke/CompleteDeployment/README.md

 <img src="/images/readme.png" align="right" />

-# Automated script to launch a GKE cluster with SDC
+# Authoring Data Collector on GKE cluster

-This script automates creating a GKE cluster with SDC (with all the stage libs)
+This script automates creating a GKE cluster with authoring SDC (with all the stage libs)

 # GKE cluster specs: